Adolis García Player Props: Rangers vs. Giants

-On Saturday, Adolis Garcia (.429 on-base percentage in past 10 games, 89 points above season-long percentage) and the Texas Rangers face the San Francisco Giants, whose starting pitcher will be Alex Cobb.
-First pitch is at 9:05 PM ET.
+The Texas Rangers, including Adolis Garcia (.432 on-base percentage in past 10 games, 91 points above season-long percentage), take on starting pitcher Logan Webb and the San Francisco Giants at Oracle Park, Sunday at 4:05 PM ET.

-He had a hitless showing in his most recent game (0-for-3) against the Giants.
+He racked up two hits (going 2-for-5) in his last appearance against the Giants.

 Adolis García Game Info & Props vs. the Giants